Brought to you by Glenmark

 OVERVIEW: WHAT IS ALLERGIC RHINITIS?

-Allergic rhinitis is an inflammatory condition of the nasal lining caused by an allergic reaction to airborne triggers which can differ from person to person.
-Common triggers include pollen, grass, pet fur and dust mites.2
+Allergic Rhinitis, or hay fever, is an inflammatory condition of the nasal lining.
+This is caused by an allergic reaction to airborne triggers, which can differ from person to person.
+Off course, the most common triggers include pollen, grass, pet fur and dust mites.2

-It can occur during a specific season, most commonly spring, when pollen counts are high, which is termed seasonal allergic rhinitis, or throughout the year, termed perennial allergic rhinitis.3
+Hay fever can occur during a specific season, in particular Spring, when pollen counts are high.
+This is termed seasonal allergic rhinitis.
+Conversely, when hay fever occurs throughout the year, we refer to it as perennial allergic rhinitis.3

-When an allergen (trigger) enters the body, it mounts an antibody response with IgE (immunoglobulin E).
-People with allergies have higher levels of IgE.3 Mast cells (cells in the surface tissue), such as nasal mucosa, which are key players in inflammatory responses release a number of substances including histamine, IL-4, IL-13, TNF-α, leukotrienes and prostaglandins.5
+When an allergen, that is to say, a trigger, enters the body, the body mounts an antibody response with IgE (immunoglobulin E).
+Therefore, people with allergies have higher levels of IgE.3 Mast cells; in other words, cells in the surface tissue, for instance, nasal mucosa, are key players in inflammatory responses.
+These cells release a number of substances, including histamine, IL-4, IL-13, TNF-α, leukotrienes and prostaglandins.5

-These substances cause itching, swelling, and ‘leaking’ fluid from cells which, in turn, lead to the symptoms of allergic rhinitis.
+Following this, these substances cause itching, swelling, and ‘leaking’ fluid from cells.
+This, in turn, leads to the symptoms of allergic rhinitis.

 Back to top